graphcore/poptorch/README.md

 ./test.sh --help
 ```

-Note: If you run the tests in parallel make sure to tell PopTorch to wait for an IPU to become available when they are all already in use:
+Note: If you run the tests in parallel, make sure to tell PopTorch to wait for an IPU to become available if they are all in use:

 ```sh
 export POPTORCH_WAIT_FOR_IPU=1